space-physics/lowtran/README.md

 # Lowtran in Python

 LOWTRAN7 atmospheric absorption extinction model.
 Updated by Michael Hirsch to be platform independent and easily accessible from Python.

-The main LOWTRAN program has been made accessible from Python by using direct memory transfers instead of the cumbersome and error-prone process of writing/reading text files. xarray.Dataset high-performance N-D array data is passed out, with all appropriate metadata.
+The main LOWTRAN program has been made accessible from Python by using direct memory transfers instead of the cumbersome and error-prone process of writing/reading text files.
+`xarray.Dataset` high-performance, simple N-D array data is passed out, with appropriate metadata.

 ## Gallery